poltib/test-driven-development/readme.md

 ##### Team

-some people do acceptance test for Controlers/Routes/views and unit test for Models/
+Some people do acceptance test for Controlers/Routes/views and unit test for Models/

 For now we need to concert ourselves to decide what we want to test and how.